March 6, 2017

 Higginbotham is currently incarcerated for a separate hit-and-run charge.
 Haley was one of the first cases we spotlighted and her mother, Jo-Lee, also contributed to our book, Grief Diaries: Project Cold Case.

 “I told her that we did it, we didn’t give up.
-It took the right information getting to the right people at the right time.” – Haley’s mom, Jo-Lee Manning, while visiting the crash scene after finding out about the arrest.
+It took the right information getting to the right people at the right time.” – Haley’s mother, Jo-Lee Manning, said while visiting the crash scene after finding out about the arrest.

 **Original Spotlight – June 7, 2015**

 On the evening of November 16, 2013, 15 year old Haley Smith went for a walk with friends in St. Augustine, Florida.

 Hours later she was pronounced deceased while undergoing emergency surgery for injuries sustained in a hit and run crash on Kenton Morrison Road.
 Investigators are still searching for the driver of the dark colored pickup truck that struck Haley and fled the scene.

 Haley was 15 years old and had her whole life ahead of her.
 She was a student at St. Augustine High School, a member of the St. Johns County Sheriff’s Office Police Explorers and a former member of The Dazzlers at Gamble Rogers dance team.

 To learn more about Haley and impact of her death or to show her loved ones your support please visit and “Like” the Justice For Haley Facebook page.